MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/Using-Reporting-in-VMM.md

 -   `<reports>` is the reporting server virtual directory, by default, `reports`

-You can view the following preconfigured reports for [!INCLUDE[vmm12short](../../includes/vmm12short_md.md)] managed components.
+You can view the following preconfigured reports for VMM managed components.

 > [!NOTE]
-> To use the forecasting reports, SQL Server Analysis Services must be installed on the [!INCLUDE[om12long](../../includes/om12long_md.md)] Reporting server.
+> To use the forecasting reports, SQL Server Analysis Services must be installed on the System Center Operations Manager Reporting server.
 For more information, see [How to configure SQL Server Analysis Services for VMM](How-to-configure-SQL-Server-Analysis-Services-for-VMM.md).

 |Report|Description|
 |----------|---------------|